Library Public PCs- SAG

 Instructions are on in the tech pages here: Plustek Fllatbed Scanner

-This station was a student suggestion.
-It is for printing only, NO editing & NO research.
-If all you want to do is print a paper and run over to class to hand it in, this is your station.
-This is also the only printer you can put custom paper in Tray 1. (we do not support paper wider than 8.5 inches)
+This station is for printing only, NO editing & NO research & NO browsing on the PC.
+It used to be closer to the entrance of the library so it was for – if all you want to do is print a paper and run over to class to hand it in, this is your station.
+Now it is mainly used for custom jobs only since it is the only printer you can put custom paper in Tray 1. (we do not support paper wider than 8.5 inches or support color jobs even for custom printing)

 8. Consultation PCs